MMU-TWT-Class-Oct-2015/G10B_Children_Learning_System/README.md

 Koo Hou Wai | 1141326401

 **Introduction**

-<p>This system is created to help children to gain some basic knowledge by using interactive computer application.
+This system is created to help children to gain some basic knowledge by using interactive computer application.
 The target users are mainly children of ages between 4 to 10 years.
 The application includes interactive exercise to learn and assess some basic knowledge about numbers, simple mathematical operations, and matching objects with their names.
-This system works based on suitable material for children to learn with help of using pictures, sounds, and text.</p>
+This system works based on suitable material for children to learn with help of using pictures, sounds, and text.

 **Objectives**